 Programs tell the who, what and where of your ceremony.
 They are a great place to include details about the wedding party for guests who may not be familiar with friends and family members on the bride and groom’s side.
 It can also be the perfect place to explain any religious customs for guests as well as information or fun facts that are important to the bride and groom.
 If your ceremony and event are going to be held in two different venues, printing a map on the back of program can help make sure everyone arrives at the correct location.

-is a large order of events sign to welcome guests.
+Another aesthetically pleasing option (instead of individual programs) is a large sign outlining the order of events to welcome guests.

 Escort cards are placed near the entrance of your reception and will direct guests to their assigned table.
 Place cards, on the other hand, will already be at their place setting/seat.
 While these aren’t mandatory for buffet style dinners, they are needed for plated dinners.
 These place cards will dictate to the caterers which meal they have ordered (beef, chicken, vegetarian, etc.) This is usually shown through an emblem in the corner or different colored wax seals.